AI4Bharat/Shoonya-Backend/README.md

 If there were no errors, congratulations!
 The project is up and running.

 ### Running background tasks
 To run background tasks for project creation, we need to run the following command in the terminal.
-This will added to the docker image soon.
+This has also been added into the `docker-compose.yml` file.
 ```bash
 docker-compose exec web python manage.py process_tasks
 ```